inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 df.show()
 ```

-According to the documentation, Spark will attempt to infer the schema for a CSV file.
-But it may end up reading everything in as string.
-Therefore, it is best to provide the schema for CSV files.
+Spark will attempt to infer the schema for a CSV file but it may end up reading everything in as string.
+Therefore, it is best to provide the schema.

-The following is a workaround for using Pandas to assist in creating the schema rather than having to create it from scratch.
+The following is a workaround for using Pandas to assist in creating the schema.
 We can utilize Pandas to infer the data types, which can then be used to construct a schema for the Spark DataFrame.
 While Pandas may not provide a perfect inference, it serves as a better starting point for schema creation.

-`step 1` For manageability, create a Pandas DataFrame from a smaller sample set of the larger DataFrame<br>
+`step 1` For manageability, use a small sample set of the larger DataFrame to create a Pandas DataFrame<br>
 ```python
 # write a subset of the data to a csv file
 df.limit(1000).toPandas().to_csv('small_fhvhv_tripdata_2021-01.csv', index=False)